michelesr/thesis/src/ci-cd.md

     COPY plugins.txt /usr/share/jenkins/plugins.txt
     RUN /usr/local/bin/plugins.sh /usr/share/jenkins/plugins.txt

-In this Dockerfile, starting from a Jenkins base image,  *Python 2*, *PIP* (Python Package Manager), `docker-compose` and `sudo` are installed, then superuser privileges are granted to the jenkins user in order to permit the use of Docker.
+In this Dockerfile, starting from a Jenkins base image,  `python2`, `pip` (Python Package Manager), `docker-compose` and `sudo` are installed, then superuser privileges are granted to the jenkins user in order to permit the use of Docker.
 Note that the Docker daemon can be accessed without superuser privileges if the user is added to the `docker` group, but this can't be done inside the Jenkins container so sudo is required.
-The image built upon that Dockerfile can be obtained  with this command:
+The `plugins.txt` file containing the list of plugin to install copied inside the container is:

+    scm-api:latest
+    git-client:latest
+    git:latest
+    greenballs:latest

+The command to properly run the Jenkins container, giving him the access to docker and connecting him to the gogs network is:

     $ docker pull michelesr/jenkins

-The command to properly run the Jenkins container, giving him the access to docker and connecting him to the gogs network is:

     $ mkdir $HOME/jenkins_data
     $ docker run --name jenkins -d \
          -v /var/run/docker.sock:/var/run/docker.sock \